notloged/usenet-drive/README.md

 - Allow mount nzb files as the original file
 - Allow streaming of video files
 - Allow upload new files full obfuscated to prevent DMCA takedowns
-- Filesystem watch for new files and upload them to usenet automatically
+- Filesystem upload new files to usenet automatically
-- Multiple server for upload and download
 - Api to manage the server

 ## Usage